 The following are the types of liabilities –

 Current liabilities refer to those financial obligations which a company is liable to settle or pay off within 12 months.
 Hence, they are also called short-term liabilities.

 They form an essential part of a company’s workaday functions as current liabilities directly affect its working capital and impact its liquidity.

 It is used to derive ratios such as quick ratio, current ratio, and cash ratio.

 Working capital = Current assets – Current liabilities

-Examples of current liabilities are – bills payables, trade payable, creditors, bank overdraft, outstanding or accrued expenses, short-term loans or debentures, etc.
+Examples of Current liabilities: bills payables, trade payables, creditors, bank overdraft, outstanding or accrued expenses, short-term loans or debentures, etc.

 Non-current liabilities, as the name suggests, are financial obligations which a company is not liable to pay off or settle in the short run of its business operations, i.e. 12 months.
 It is also referred to as long-term liabilities.